REPUTATION.COM STANDARD TERMS OF SERVICE

 5.2 Termination for Breach.
 Either party may terminate this Agreement at any time upon written notice to the other if the other: (a) is in material breach of this Agreement and the breaching party fails to remedy the breach within thirty (30) days after receiving written notice identifying the material breach to be cured; or (b) is subject to an order or a resolution for its liquidation, administration, winding-up or dissolution (otherwise than for the purposes of a reconstruction), or has an administrative or other receiver, trustee, liquidator, administrator or similar officer appointed over all or any substantial part of its assets.

 5.3 Effect of Termination.
-Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall, upon receipt of a written request from the other party, destroy or return all Confidential Information.
-Sections 4 through 9shall survive any termination or expiration of this Agreement.
+Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall immediately, upon receipt of a written request from the other party, destroy or return all Confidential Information.
+Sections 4 through 10 shall survive any termination or expiration of this Agreement.

 6. CONFIDENTIALITY, PRIVACY, DATA OWNERSHIP, and PUBLICITY